Look for new inventory by Saturday, Nov 2nd! Thank you for your patience.

 Roasts and Tougher Cuts

 Some of the tastiest and most tender beef cuts are the ones that start out the toughest, but are also the least expensive!
 You normally won't even find them in the grocery store because they're often made into ground beef.
 What a waste!
-Brisket, chuck roast, eye round, rump, and others are economical and delicious when properly cooked.
+Brisket, chuck roast, eye round, rump, beef shank (osso buco) and others are economical and delicious when properly cooked.

 The key to all of them is the same - braising.
 Brown them, and then cook them in a covered pan with a small amount of liquid for a number of hours.
 You can use a dutch oven, a clay cooker, a crockpot, or any covered, oven safe roasting pan.